Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ### Spellcasting Ability

 Charisma is your spellcasting ability for your spells, since your magic is innate.
 You use your Charisma whenever a spell refers to your spellcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a spell you cast and when making an attack roll with one.
+In addition, you use your Charisma modifier when setting the Saving Throw DC for a spell you cast and when making an attack roll with one.

-- :d20-save: **Spell Save DC** = 8 + your proficiency bonus + your Charisma modifier.
+- :d20-save: **Spell Save DC** = 8 + your Proficiency Bonus + your Charisma modifier.
-- :d20-attack: **Spell Attack Modifier** = your proficiency bonus + your Charisma modifier.
+- :d20-attack: **Spell Attack Modifier** = your Proficiency Bonus + your Charisma modifier.

 ### Spells Known